 Especially as I’ve gotten older, I have learned that not everyone is meant to stay in our lives.
 Everyone we encounter, teaches us a some kind of lesson, whether it be about ourself, to help us through a particular situation, to show us who we do or don’t want to be, or just about life in general.
 Some people are just temporary friends, there to help us grow in some way, and that’s okay.

 But then there are those special friends that you want to be apart of your life for the long haul.
 Those people who make you happy, who make you laugh, who help you when you’re in need.
 People who genuinely care.
 They are the ones worth keeping in your life.

-But keeping them around isn’t always that easy.
+Keeping them around isn’t always that easy.
 Some just slip and fade away because life got in the way.
 It it really is shockingly easy to part ways with people forever.
 There are those we meant to have stick around but just didn’t put in enough effort to make it happen.

 We’re not in school anymore and we’re not surrounded by the same people everyday.
 As kids, friendships were about conveniency.
 They were right there, everyday.
 You didn’t need a cell phone because you’d see the darn kid the next day in Homeroom.
 Now, you have to work on your friendships; you have to make an effort for those you want to keep in your life.

 Part of growing up is realizing that all relationships worth keeping, especially friendships, take work and effort.
 Your family will love you unconditionally, but friendships are easily taken for granted and put on the back-burner.
 At least now with the internet, it is easier to stay in touch but it still takes a conscious effort.
 Friendship is a two-way street and if/when you want someone to remain there, you have to do something about it.
 It doesn’t have to be daily or even weekly, hell, there are those friendships that can go several months without talking but can pick up exactly where they left off, but it is important that the effort is made by both parties.